 Using Team management, you can work as a whole team on one sample in real-time, have a common history of tasks, keep track of what tasks your employees’ launch.
 And it is very convenient for training new staff.
 Also, the leader can manage his team subscriptions.

 A company could purchase multiple licenses and distribute them to their employees.
 If one becomes unavailable their license can be withdrawn from that person’s account and reassigned to another one.
 A great way to manage dynamically changing teams.
-The functionality depends on the plan of each user and correlates with their own plan.

 A team has its own task history that is displayed on the left side of the screen.
 Depending on the configuration set by the leader, tasks can be: